nRFCloud/utils/ADVANCED.md

 * #### Gather attestation tokens using Shell Commands (e.g. Multi Service Sample)
     ```bash
-    gather_attestation_tokens --shell
+    gather_attestation_tokens --coap --cmd-type at_shell
     ```
 ## Claim Devices

-Use the `claim_devices.py` script to claim devices by sending the contents of a CSV file to the nRF Cloud REST API, along with a specified set of provisioning tags.
+Use the `claim_devices` script to claim devices by sending the contents of a CSV file to the nRF Cloud REST API, along with a specified set of provisioning tags.
 By default, the script looks for a file named `attestation_tokens.csv`.
 If you want to use a different file, you can specify it using the `--csv` option followed by the file name.

 ### Output